top of page

 _MG_0268.jpeg

-I worked in theatre for over twenty years — first as an actress, then as a director, until I founded the first Italian-language theatre company in Shanghai, supported by the Italian Cultural Institute.
+I began as an actress, then moved into directing, eventually founding the first Italian-language theatre company in Shanghai, with the support of the Italian Cultural Institute.

-That transformation never happened during the performance.
-It happened before: in the play, in the exercises, in the space we built together.
+That transformation did not happen during the performance.
+It happened before: in the exercises, in the play, in the shared work.

-Theatre, freed from the pressure of performance, becomes a space for authentic meeting and transformation.
+When theatre is freed from performance, it becomes a real space for encounter and transformation.

-Today I live in Trieste.
-This is where I continue this work — in small groups, with those who feel the need to find themselves again.
+Today I live in Trieste, where I continue this work in small groups — with those who feel that something, within themselves or in their relationships, has remained unexpressed.

 I came looking for acting techniques and found myself instead.
 This workshop gave me permission to be vulnerable.